 Oh, and the tickling?
 For the slow loris at least, it’s equivalent to torture.

-Another loris species, the slender loris — which is native to India and Sri Lanka — has also seen a steady decline in the wild due to the growing illegal pet trade and deforestation.
+Another loris species, the slender loris — native to southern India and Sri Lanka — has also seen a steady decline in the wild due to the growing illegal pet trade plus deforestation.
 One subspecies, the montane slender loris, has an estimated 80 individuals left.
 Eighty.

-Getting a little heavy for a travel blog, I’m aware, but consider this a long, dark segue into a potentially happy story.
-There is hope yet for the loris.
+Getting a little heavy for a travel blog, I’m aware, but consider this a long, dark, context-setting segue into a potentially happy story.
+There is hope yet for the lorises.
 Ecotourism initiatives aiming at conservation and education — such as one I visited in Sri Lanka — form a crucial potential ray of hope for these creatures.

 Luxury meets ecotourism: Jetwing Vil Uyana, Sigiriya

-A luxury resort mere kilometres away from one of Sri Lanka’s biggest tourist drawcards, the rock fortress of Sigiriya, seems an unlikely spot for an ecotourism venture.
+Location: a luxury resort mere kilometres away from one of Sri Lanka’s biggest tourist drawcards, the lion-paw rock fortress of Sigiriya.
+May seem an unlikely spot for an ecotourism initiative, sure.

 But the Jetwing Vil Uyana is not your average luxury resort.
-It’s built on 24 acres of abandoned agricultural land, rejuvenated to form a private nature reserve.
-Boasting wetlands, lakes, paddy fields and reeds, the hotel bills itself as a nature lover’s paradise — and the best place to see lorises in Sri Lanka.
+It’s built on 24 acres of restored former agricultural land, a hotel with its own private biosphere.
+Boasting wetlands, lakes, paddy fields, reeds and bamboo stands, the hotel bills itself as a nature lover’s paradise — and the best place to see lorises in Sri Lanka.

-And not without reason.
 In 2010, the hotel’s resident naturalist, Chaminda Jayasekara, happened to spot a gray slender loris among some thickets on the property.
-He realised that the resort environment, albeit artificially created rather than natural, was perfect for the species.
+He quickly realised that the resort environment was perfect for the species.
+Even if its forest was artificially created rather than natural.

-Though he didn’t know much about lorises back then, Chaminda has since undertaken such extensive research you could pretty much say he wrote the book on them.
-(Literally.)
-Among the various tours, walks and programs he runs is a night-time wildlife walk in pursuit of this elusive, nocturnal creature.
+Though he didn’t know much about lorises back then, Chaminda has since undertaken extensive research on these guys.
+He literally wrote the book on them.
+Among the various tours, walks and programs he runs at Jetwing is a one-hour wildlife walk after dark in pursuit of these elusive, nocturnal creatures.

-Eco-friendly or not, luxury resorts are neither my usual accommodation preference nor within my usual budget, so it was a relief to learn that the one-hour loris-watching walks are open to non-guests.
+Eco-friendly or not, luxury resorts are neither my usual accommodation preference nor, let’s be real, within my usual budget, so it was a relief to learn that the loris-watching walks are open to non-guests.
+Done.

-And so it was, one rainy evening, my partner and I found ourselves leaving our humble B&B for the luxurious Jetwing just down the road.
+And so it was, one rainy evening, my partner and I found ourselves leaving our humble, no-frills B&B for the luxurious Jetwing just down the road.
 Driving in, we were instantly wowed.
-The beauty of the hotel was clear even amid the dark and the pouring rain.
+The hotel was beautiful even in the pouring rain.
 Illuminated footpaths connected spacious chalets, some built on stilts over the wetlands.

 A nocturnal wildlife walk: The best way to see lorises in Sri Lanka?